Celery Juice Scientifically Looked at: Myths vs. Facts

 • Apigenin 2.9 mg

-Where does so-called come from?
-Real celery before?
+Where does so-called true celery before?

-Celery distribution in the northern hemisphere (Eric Hultén via Wikipedia)
+Celery distribution in the Northern Hemisphere (Eric Hultén via Wikipedia)

-Celery juice myths
+celery juice myths

-William, who claims he diagnosed his asymptomatic grandmother with lung cancer when he was four years old (which was reportedly confirmed by medical tests), says he was “born with the unique ability[…|] to Spirit of compassion who provides him with extraordinarily accurate health information that is often far ahead of its time”.
+William, who claims he diagnosed his — symptom-free — grandmother with lung cancer when he was four years old (which was allegedly confirmed by medical tests), says he was “born with the unique ability […| to spirit of compassion who provides him with extraordinarily accurate health information that is often far ahead of its time.”

 Millions of people are walking around with digestive health issues.
 One of the contributing factors is ammonia permeability, along with underlying sluggish liver problems[1].

-How often you should Drink celery juice?
+How often should one Drink celery juice?

 The recommended way to drink celery juice, according to William, is as follows:

-There is Science for the Celery juice ?
+There is Science for the celery juice ?

 By the way… What are sodium cluster salts?

-One of Anthony William's interesting claims is that a special property of celery juice that makes it so powerful is the presence of "undiscovered sodium cluster salts."
+One of Anthony William’s interesting claims is that a special property of celery juice that makes it so powerful is the presence of “undiscovered sodium cluster salts”.
 William explains:

 These subgroups of sodium combine as one and are infused with the other chemical compounds in celery […] which are very active in healing the body.
 Science has not yet deconstructed or studied these cluster salts.
-Eventually, research will show that these cluster salts work symbiotically and systematically to flush out toxins, dead pathogens like viruses and bacteria, and pathogenic neurotoxins and debris from every crevice of the body.
+Eventually, research will show that these cluster salts work symbiotically and systematically to flush out toxins, dead pathogens such as viruses and bacteria, and pathogenic neurotoxins and debris from every crevice of the body.
 [1]

-Helps celery juice for chronic illnesses ?
+Does celery juice help in chronic diseases ?

 Helps Celery juice for stomach problems ?

 The parameters included the content of reduced Glutathione , activities of Catalase, xanthine oxidase, glutathione peroxidase, peroxidase and the intensity of the Lipid peroxidation .
-The rats were divided into three groups: control groups that received water, rats that received celery root juice, and rats that received celery root juice.
+The rats were divided into three groups: control groups that received water, rats that received celery juice, and rats that received celery root juice.

-Analysis of this data leads them to the conclusion that
+The analysis of this data leads them to the conclusion that

 CYPs are proteins/enzymes that can play an important role in drug metabolism.
 Although CYPs are present in most tissues of the body, they are most prominent in the liver.

-In this study, the authors examined the
+In this study, the authors investigated the

-Strengthens Celery juice the Bile ?
+Strengthens celery juice the gallbladder ?

 Again, there are no human studies to date showing that celery juice can “strengthen” bile.